Proven-Paradox/shaper-system/Modules/Summoning.md

 The Spellcaster Ally makes a Mental Attack with a x2 multiplier.
 This cannot be done on the same turn where Zap has already been used.

 ### Summon Configuration: Support
-The Support configuration is not very good at dealing damage, but is able to keep summoners and their allies on their feet by sharing their HP.
+The Support configuration is not very good at dealing damage, but is able to keep summoners and their friends on their feet by sharing their HP.
 For every MP used to summon it, the Support gains +6 Max HP.
 In addition, every odd MP used (1, 3, 5, ...) gives it +1 Mental Defense, and every even MP used (2, 4, 6, ...) gives it +1 Mental Offense and Physical Defense.
 Support Summons have a value called their Healing Efficacy (generally shortened to just Efficacy).
 This number is used in its healing Abilities.
 It starts at 4, and every level divisible by 3 (3, 6, 9, ...) it increases by 1.
 //TODO Consider giving status ailment relief, other utilities in Lessons.
 Maybe efficiency Lesson that reduces the self drain on using Soothe